What Is the Difference Between Patent and Trademark?

 The creators of copyrighted material have the exclusive rights to:

 - Create derivative works from the original.

 - Publish the creative work.

 Copyright provides the authors of the original works of authorship with a form of protection for:

 - Literary works.

 - Artistic works.

 - Certain other intellectual works.

 If you need help determining the difference between a patent and a trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.